 Stellar and Lumens

 They related in the same way as Ripple and XRP.
-Stellar is the name of the company and the technology it introduced.
+Stellar is the name of the company and the technology which it develops.
 Lumens (XLM) is the in-house cryptocurrency that now ranks 11th by market cap.

 Stellar: Main Features